Kevin McHale (basketball): TV analyst

 Immediately upon retiring, McHale became the color analyst for Minnesota Timberwolves games for two seasons, from 1993 to 1995.
 McHale began working for TNT and NBA TV as an on-air, floor-side analyst during the 2009–2010 regular season.
 He occasionally appeared on the NBA on TNT in-studio show, and even broadcast a few regular season and playoff games for the cable station.
 During the 2016 NBA Playoffs, McHale served as a guest analyst for the NBA on TNT's coverage.
 On October 10, 2016, he signed a multi-year agreement to return to Turner Sports.

 McHale was also a part of the studio team for NBA TV's Fan Night broadcasts on Tuesday nights during the season (along with Ernie Johnson, Chris Webber and Greg Anthony since the 2016–17 season).
 McHale also called games for the station during the 2010 Las Vegas Summer League.

 Personal life

-On June 30, 1982, McHale married his wife Lynn.
-They had five children: Kristyn, Michael, Joseph, Alexandra and Thomas.
+On June 26, 1982, McHale married his wife Lynn.
+They had five children: Kristyn, Michael, Joseph, Alexandra, and Thomas.
 On November 24, 2012, Alexandra died at age 23, after being hospitalized for lupus for 14 days.

+McHale enjoys playing golf and has completed in charity tournaments, also being involved in other local charity events, and was a board member and spokes person for the Help Me Hear Foundation which was created to gift cochlear implants to impoverished deaf children who would otherwise never be able to obtain one.

 McHale guest-starred as himself in two episodes of the TV series Cheers: "Cheers Fouls Out" (season 9, episode 2) in 1990 and "Where Have All the Floorboards Gone" (season 10, episode 8) in 1991.
 The latter episode also featured Lynn McHale.